cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 platform itself.
 Last week microsft held a 3 day event live streamed called Connect().
 The announcements were both surprising and very welcome at the same time.
 Some of the key points that took from it were

-1. ~60% of the .net core code base has been contributed from outside Microsoft
+1. ~60% of the .Net Core code base has been contributed from outside Microsoft
 2. [Techempower's round 13](https://www.techempower.com/blog/2016/11/16/framework-benchmarks-round-13/) results show asp.net on LINUX to be number 10 on plain text, with those above been mostly very thin libraries and not full frameworks
-3. Google has joined the .Net Foundation... yes google!
+3. Google has joined the .Net Foundation... yes Google!
 4. Microsoft has joined the [Linux foundation](https://techcrunch.com/2016/11/16/microsoft-joins-the-linux-foundation/) as a platinum partner.... say what?

 So what now are they done?
-Not on your life, [.net core 1.1 is RTM](https://blogs.msdn.microsoft.com/webdev/2016/11/16/announcing-asp-net-core-1-1/) and that is great but Microsoft and the community have been cooking up even more for .net core 1.2.
+Not on your life, [.Net Core 1.1 is RTM](https://blogs.msdn.microsoft.com/webdev/2016/11/16/announcing-asp-net-core-1-1/) and that is great but Microsoft and the community have been cooking up even more for .net core 1.2.